Prologue: Planning a Fall from Grace

 One pump and careful aim at his torso, pulled the trigger and he was down.
 I left afterwards knowing he was dead, no one can survive that much damage to their head and live.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Meowmerida97Write a Review